balena-io/docs/pages/deployment/wifi.md

 IPv4 = <static IP>/255.255.255.0/192.168.1.1
 Nameservers = 192.168.1.1,8.8.8.8
 ```
-Note that this assumes your network gateway is 192.168.1.1, this can vary so adjust this according to your local network configuration.
+__Note:__ This assumes your network gateway/router is `192.168.1.1` and your DNS is `192.168.1.1,8.8.8.8`.
+Both of these can and will vary, so adjust this according to your local network configuration.

 The image will now contain your static IP configuration, simply write it to your SD card as you usually would.
 If you're curious about further configurability, this `network.config` file is simply a Connman network configuration file (see [here](https://en.wikipedia.org/wiki/ConnMan) and [here](https://wiki.archlinux.org/index.php/Connman)).
 The [Connman Docs][connman-format] have more details on other configuration options.